debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.4/uplink-messages/readme.md

 -   A common header
 -   A specific data part

- The LoraWAN&trade; port used for the uplinks is the 18.
+ The LoraWAN™ port used for the uplinks is the 18.

  The tracker supports different types of uplink messages, which are described in the following sections: